Roy Horn of Siegfried & Roy Dead at 75 From Coronavirus

 For over forty years, Siegfried and Roy entertained the masses by making big cats disappear like magic.

 Roy's career as a magician unfortunately came to an end when a 7-year-old white tiger named Mantacore attacked him during one of their shows at the Mirage in 2003.
-He escaped the incident with critical injuries.
+He escaped the incident with critical injuries to his spine and severe blood loss.

 Isaac Brekken/Getty Images for Cirque du Soleil